Swedish cuisine – from foraging to artisanal food

 Coffee came to Sweden from Turkey at a time when Finland was part of Sweden, and the Finns are today the heaviest coffee consumers in the world, with Sweden a close second.
-In Sweden, fika has become a cultural phenomenon, the coffee break Swedes take a couple of times every day, together with family, colleagues or friends.
-Fika means sipping a cup of coffee or tea, and often, but not necessarily, nibbling on kaffebröd (coffee bread: small cookies, cakes or cinnamon rolls) or a cheese sandwich.
-The coffee houses, traditionally called konditori, are what everything revolves around in cities and even small villages.
+In Sweden, 'fika' has become a cultural phenomenon, the coffee break Swedes take a couple of times every day, together with family, colleagues or friends.
+Fika means sipping a cup of coffee or tea, and often, but not necessarily, nibbling on 'kaffebröd' (collective name for small cookies, cakes or cinnamon buns) or a cheese sandwich.
+The coffee houses, traditionally called 'konditori', are what everything revolves around in cities and even small villages.

 The vitality of Nordic gastronomy manifests itself in many different ways.
 Accompanying the lively restaurant scene is an increasing number of new, small-scale food and beverage companies popping up on the countryside as well as in the cities.
 Micro and nano breweries, mobile slaughterhouses, cider press and apple juice buses, stone oven bakeries, artisan cheese producers, growers of vegetable and herbs, organic pig and cattle farms.
 Many of these new artisanal products are created in close relation and cooperation with local chefs.